 We decided to explore Vietnam on a 3-day trip, escaping the mid-summer heat of Singapore.
-The sweltering weather was just the same but jumping on-board to a wild weekend adventure this time.
-As my love affair with airports never ends, my hyped-up heart lusts another city which offers a fresh breath of life, another urban jungle to serve as sanctuary to a beaten soul that needs recuperation in sandy shores with salty air.
-Mind you, the excitement never ends at the airport.
+It was the same sweltering weather but jumping aboard to a wild weekend adventure changes the game.
+As my love affair with airports never ends, my hyped-up heart lusts another city that offers a fresh breath of life.
+May it be another urban jungle to serve as sanctuary to our beaten soul that needs recuperation but a nearby sandy shores and salty air never hurts.

 Our journey kicks off at Changi Airport flying to Ho Chi Minh City, commonly known as Saigon in Vietnam.
 The vibrant city brimming with rich culture, intriguing history and chaotic everyday life.